nbeaver/user-supplied-ad-preferences/README.rst

 But what about voluntarily telling websites what ads you want to see, instead of making them guess?

+What if instead of letting Google tell advertisers what `your interests are`_, you told advertisers youself?

-It would at least give some websites an alternative to making money by `helping ad companies stalk people and build dossiers of their online behavior`_.
+It would at least give some websites an alternative to making money by `helping ad companies stalk people`_ and `build dossiers of their online behavior`_.

 .. _easy: https://signup.clicksor.com/advertise_here.php
 .. _profitable: https://www.google.com/adwords/